openrport/openrport/docs/content/advanced/no30-fine-tuning-rport-server.md

 However, there are associated cascading implications:

-- **CPU utilization**: SSH handshakes are CPU intensive and increasing this value to 100 with only 2 slow cores will cause a situation in which all 100 handshakes take so long to process that they timeout and you can't establish any connection
+- **CPU utilization**: SSH handshakes are CPU intensive and increasing this value to 100 with only 2 slow cores will cause a situation in which all 100 handshakes compete for CPU time and take so long to process that they all timeout and you can't establish any connection.
+While on 256 core machine it would be conservative setting.

 - **Connection Queueing**: A low threshold can result in many clients queueing up, leading to prolonged waits.